jesusgvqz/Peregrinus/README.md

 Landing page and CTFd theme for HawksUV cybersecurity team.

 ---
-The theme inspiration comes from our state, Veracruz.
+The theme inspiration comes from our university identity, and our wonderful state, Veracruz.